 Not surprisingly, many companies have been accused of overcharging.
 When auditors discovered that KBR, the Halliburton subsidiary, was overpaid $208 million to transport oil in Iraq, they also discovered that government employees doing the same job (in this case, the Defense Energy Support Center) were much more efficient.
 A Columbia University economist described this phenomenon in one word: incentive.
 A government worker’s pay is the same no matter what he or she does.
 But for someone working on a cost-plus contract (a contract in which all services are reimbursed plus interest), efficiency may not be in his or her best interest.
 What is most troubling, however, is that even though the discrepancy was discovered, the U.S. Army paid nearly $204 million of the $208 million overcharge.
 Was this because the army recognized Halliburton as being in favor with then Vice President Cheney, the former head of Halliburton, or were army personnel hoping to find work with the company after retiring from duty?
 The vice president’s influence was also prominent in Halliburton’s contracts with an oppressive government in oil-rich Nigeria.

 The best hope for knowing the full extent of fraudulent activities lies with protection of whistleblowers, inside employees who speak out against corrupt practices.
 The unwritten rule on Wall Street has always been that insiders do not talk about illegal or unethical activities with law enforcement or regulatory authorities.
-Now threats, legal harassment and gag rules are used to silence truth tellers.
+Now threats, legal harassment, and gag rules are used to silence truth tellers.
 For example, KBR, one of the nation’s largest government contractors, requires employees seeking to report fraud to sign internal confidentiality agreements prohibiting them from reporting violations to law enforcement authorities.

 No stone commandeering federal funds is left unturned.
 Even laws intended for protection of Native Americans have been used by the Department of Homeland Security as a ruse for large, no-bid corporate contracts on surveillance equipment, for example, that provide no jobs or benefits for the intended populations.

 If private companies are overcharging and profiting from loopholes in state and federal laws, how does the military-industrial complex benefit government?
 There are multiple ways that private industry benefits government—or more specifically, benefits politicians who receive campaign and political party contributions, and investment and economic stimulus in their own home districts.
-Elected members of ongress spend much of their time meeting with wealthy donors who provide for their reelection expenses or may choose to run a candidate against them in a primary campaign.
-Ranking military personnel and former members of ongress are in line for high-paying corporate jobs.
-But those who benefit most of all by the marriage of military and industry are those who represent both sidesthey are the military industrial-complex.
+Elected members of Congress spend much of their time meeting with wealthy donors who provide for their reelection expenses or may choose to run a candidate against them in a primary campaign.
+Ranking military personnel and former members of Congress are in line for high-paying corporate jobs.
+But those who benefit most of all by the marriage of military and industry are those who represent both sides—they are the military industrial-complex.
 We illustrate with three corporations from among many.

 The Government as Contractor: Bechtel, Carlyle, and Halliburton